loregamer/bg3-sounds-converter/README.md

 2. **Configure the Application**:

-   - Enter the path to your BG3 `UnpackedData` folder
+   - Enter the path to your BG3 `UnpackedData` folder (paths are remembered between sessions)
    - Select the operations you want to perform:
      - **Convert sound files**: Processes `.wem` files to `.wav`
      - **Decode banks**: Extracts information from `.bnk` files
      - **Group files by bank**: Organizes audio files into bank-specific folders
      - **Rename files**: Applies descriptive names from wiki data

+   > Note: File paths are automatically saved between sessions, so you won't need to browse for the same folders repeatedly.
+See [CONFIG_README.md](CONFIG_README.md) for more details.

 3. **Start Processing**:
    - Click **Start Processing** to begin